 Along with productivity, these warmer temperatures can activate feelings of trust and empathy towards our peers.
 Thus, a warm office environment can further encourage fulfilling interpersonal connections between employees.

 Keep in mind that your ideal office temperature may fluctuate slightly depending on the kind of work and the people completing the task.
-For instance, women tend to get colder more easily than men, while warm environments may make creative and collaborative meetings more effective because the higher temperature induces positive, comfortable feelings.
+For instance, women tend to get colder more easily than men.
+Warm environments may make creative and collaborative meetings more effective because the higher temperature induces positive, comfortable feelings.

 Of course, we all know how uncomfortable and distracting a too-hot environment can be.
 For now, it’s all about finding the happy medium, rather than reaching the extremes of office tundra or desert.
 To foster a pleasant and productive working space for your employees, set the office thermostat to a sweet spot between 72 and 77 degrees Fahrenheit.